authorjapps/zerocode/CONTRIBUTING.md

      project has already good amount of unit an dintegration test coverage, so please refer at some of the existing tests if you are unsure how to go about it.

-  1. All contributions must be licensed Apache 2.0 and all files must have a copy of the boilerplate licence comment (can be copied from an existing file.
-Files should be formatted according to Google's [java style guide][].

   1. Please maintain well-formed-ness and consistency for each commit.
      Avoid including any special chars in the commit message.
 Do not make it too verbose